furkancetinalp/icp_bootcamp_homework_three/README.md

 ![1](https://github.com/furkancetinalp/icp_bootcamp_homework_three/assets/99509540/3aa29c4f-8752-4036-ba03-e72d03a1a0c7)

-2- If we write a city name as an input and search, then related weather data of the city name and  weather condition image dynamically will be shown.
+2- If we write a city name as an input and search, then related weather data of the city name and  weather condition image DYNAMICALLY will be shown.
-Result: clear sky and its image and temperature data

 Weather data of Dublin => clear sky